mattrich98/SecurityGameRemake/README.md

 I will now continue to learn from The Odin Project again.
 <br>
 <br>
 Since I'm going to do a rock-paper-scissors game in the Odin Project, I will return to this project after.
-Since some of the that project is similar to what I'm trying to do with the DIV.
+Since some of that project is similar to what I'm trying to do with the DIV.